The Road to Change

 By Tamarah Webb

-With rejection to the idea of meeting online, as online dating involves, internet friendships mostly consist of physical relationships diverting to an e-friendships.
+With the rejection of the idea of meeting online, as online dating involves, internet friendships mostly consist of physical relationships diverting to an e-friendships.
 In this, the essence of a friendship does dwindle if face to face contact is not maintained.
-Not to say friendships cannot remain genuine if you don’t see someone regularly, but the understanding of whom they are / who they are growing to become cannot be fully acquired.
-Reading a person, such as their expressions, body language, and even the way they speak, plays into knowing them.
+Not to say friendships cannot remain genuine if you don’t see someone regularly, but the understanding of whom they are/who they are growing to become cannot be fully acquired.
+Reading a person, such as their expressions, body language, and even the way they speak plays into knowing them.
 You can’t have a friendship with someone you don’t know.

 There are numerous reasons why people send and accept friend requests via social networks.
 Sometimes we just meet someone and enjoy a good conversation; we get home, discover they have a Facebook, and send them a friend request.
 However, do we know this person after just one conversation?
 Are we able to truly say we want to be their friend after one enjoyed meeting?
 For the accepter of the request, why are we claiming this person as a friend?
 What influences us to trust them to be a part of our social circle after just a single chat?
-This is an example of one of an oh-so-many instance of how people on Facebook are connected.
+This is an instance discribing—one too many times—how people on Facebook are connected.
 We may not really know half of the people who we add as friends.
 Other times, we grow apart and those we were friends with are now sitting in a world of the socially forgotten.

-The majority of people active in social networks, such as Facebook, have up to 500 and 600 friends.
-Now, thinking logically, no one can truly have 576 solid friendships.
+The average Facebook user now has about 338 friends.
+For most of us, 338 Facebook friends will sound like way too few.
+But, according to Robin Dunbar, an Oxford University anthropologist who studies social networks, any grouping larger than 150 starts to strain the cognitive capacity of the human brain.
 In addition, the idea of e-friendships can give off the idea of false popularity.
-We can unintentionally compare ourselves to those who have more “friends.”
-This may, in turn, influence us to acquire the need to gain more “friends” so that we are just as popular as everyone else is.
+We can unintentionally compare ourselves to those who have more friends.
+This may, in turn, influence us to acquire the need to gain more "friends" so that we are just as popular as everyone else is.
 We conceive a longing to fit into the cookie cutter status of societies.
-In these instances, cyber relations and social networks resemble superficiality.
+In these instances, cyber-relations and social networks resemble superficiality.

 By Tamarah Webb